stashed/docs/docs/guides/advanced-use-case/cross_cluster_backup.md

 ### Verify Backup

-**Verify BackupSession Succeeded:**

 The `stash-trigger-deployment-backup` CronJob will trigger a backup on each scheduled slot by creating a `BackupSession` crd.
-The sidecar container watches for the `BackupSession` crd.
+The sidecar container watches for the `BackupSession` object.
 When it finds one, it will take backup immediately.

 Wait for the next schedule for the backup.
 Run the following command to watch `BackupSession` crd,